Meet the ‘Haley Voters for Harris’ who could tip the election

 Primary candidates and their supporters typically line up behind their party nominee.
 This year, Nikki Haley endorsed former President Donald Trump, but not all her supporters are on board.
 Their votes could sway a tight election.

 Mr. Trump appears unconcerned about winning that voting bloc and has not yet tapped Ms. Haley to appear on the campaign trail on his behalf.
-Meanwhile the Harris campaign is zeroing in on Haley supporters.
+Meanwhile, the Harris campaign is zeroing in on Haley supporters.

 Haley Voters for Harris, a super PAC unaffiliated with Ms. Haley, placed a seven-figure ad buy across swing states including Pennsylvania aimed at Haley supporters, who the group says are “independent-minded” voters.